 ** Note!
-Internal links from my former blog site have gone south on us (though I have done some re-construction work).
+Most internal links from my former blog site have gone south on us.
 Bummer!!
-But links to external sites still work.
+However, links to external sites still work.
 Hurray for that, at least!!
 Related posts are Near-Term Extinction Graphics and Near-Term Extinction Resources.
 Many of my own NTE-related musings are gathered up in the Collections posting.

 Some Relevant Quotations